xuejianxianzun/PixivFanboxDownloader/Readme-EN.md

 This is a Chrome browser extension for batch downloading files on Pixiv Fanbox.

 Supports filtering file types, custom file names, and multiple languages.

+Note: This program cannot directly unlock paid content on Fanbox.
+If you want to download paid content, you must first purchase it.

 ![screenshot](screenshot/ui2.png)